brandonc/ex/README.md

 ### Substitution: ###

-    "A man with a plan, panama".GSub("an", "ax");  // "A max with a plax, paxama" "A man with a plan, panama".Sub("an", "ax");  // "A max with a plan, panama"
+    "A man, a plan, a canal, panama".GSub("an", "ax");  // "A max, a plax, a caxal, paxama" "A man, a plan, a canal, panama".Sub("an", "ax");  // "A max, a plan, a canal, panama"

 ### Match Data ###